GISMentors/grass-gis-irsae-winter-course-2018/index.rst

 * for participants from IRSAE institutions
 * for participants from non-IRSAE institution.

-Please registrater here (registration link coming soon).
+Please register here (registration link coming soon).

 Free and Open Source Software (FOSS)